-Learn everything that the children of men know, and be prepared for the most refined society upon the face of the earth, then improve upon this until we are prepared and permitted to enter the society of the blessed-the holy angels that dwell in the presence of God.
-15
+Learn everything that the children of men know, and be prepared for the most refined society upon the face of the earth, then improve on this until we are prepared and permitted to enter the society of the blessed-the holy angels that dwell in the presence of God.
+[JD 16:77]

 We must be certain that the lessons are not only taught but are also absorbed and learned.
-We remember the directive that Karl G. Maeser made to President John Taylor "that no infidels will go from my school."
-16
+We remember the [statement that Karl G. Maeser made to President John Taylor] "that no infidels will go from my school" (in John Taylor, JD 20:48 [4 August 1878]).

 [To the founders of what is today known as Snow College, President Taylor said:] Whatever you do, be choice in your selection of teachers.
 We do not want infidels to mould the minds of our children.
 They are a precious charge bestowed upon us by the Lord, and we cannot be too careful in rearing and training them.
 I would rather have my children taught the simple rudiments of a common education by men of God, and have them under their influence, than have them taught in the most abstruse sciences by men who have not the fear of God in their hearts. . . .
 We need to pay more attention to educational matters, and do all we can to procure the services of competent teachers.
 Some people say, we cannot afford to pay them.
 You cannot afford not to pay them; you cannot afford not to employ them.
 We want our children to grow up intelligent, and to walk abreast with the peoples of any nation.
 God expects us to do it; and therefore I call attention to this matter.
 I have heard intelligent practical men say, it is quite as cheap to keep a good horse as a poor one, or to raise good stock as inferior animals.
 And is it not quite as cheap to raise good intelligent children as to rear children in ignorance.
-17
+[JD 24:168-69 (19 May 1883)]

-Thus, we can continue to do as the Prophet Joseph Smith implied that we should when he said, "Man was created to dress the earth, and to cultivate his mind, and glorify God."
-18
+Thus, we can continue to do as the Prophet Joseph Smith implied that we should when he said: "Man was created to dress the earth, to cultivate his mind, and to glorify God."